Guidelines for the adaptation of the Comprehensive Aphasia Test

 Summary by: silvia The author of this summary states they are an author on the original paper

-What the researchers wanted to find out
+What did the researchers aim to find out?

 This article has three main goals: